Data Engineering clusters

 • There is a Hive Metastore Service (HMS) running in the cluster that talks to the same database instance as the Data Lake in the environment.

-• If you use CLI to create the cluster, you can optionally pass an argument to create an external database for the cluster use such as CM, Oozie, Hue, and DAS.
+• If you use CLI to create the cluster, you can optionally pass an argument to create an external database for the cluster use such as Cloudera Manager, Oozie, Hue, and DAS.
 This database is by default embedded in the master node external volume.
 If you specify the external database to be of type HA or NON_HA, the database will be provisioned in the cloud provider.
 For all these types of databases the lifecycle is still associated with the cluster, so upon deletion of the cluster, the database will also be deleted.

 • The HDFS in this cluster is for storing the intermediary processing data.
 For resiliency, store the data in the cloud object stores.